Saturday 15th August 2020 marks 75 years since VJ (Victory over Japan) Day.

 At the bottom of this page, you can also find Elmbridge Museum's latest oral history video.
 We've used the oral history recordings created in the 2019/20 Memories of War Project to put together a bank of reflections on VE Day; VJ Day; and post-war Britain, 75 years on.

 The Story of Norman Edward Richardson, Veteran of the Pacific War

 Councillor Vicki Macleod

-Dickie with Wendy van der Veen.
-Wendy was one of two WRENS who, with Prince Charles, unveiled the Fleet Air Arm memorial statue Daedalus, on the Embankment outside the Ministry of Defence.
-The photo was taken on Remembrance Sunday in 2015.
+Dickie on Remembrance Sunday 2015 with Wendy van der Veen, one of the two WRENS who unveiled with Prince Charles the Fleet Air Arm memorial statue Daedalus, on the Embankment outside the Ministry of Defence.

 Norman Edward Richardson, who passed away on 19th March 2020, was affectionately known by Fleet Air Arms colleagues and friends as "Dickie”.